 Carrot cake oatmeal is a savory breakfast that’s lightly sweetened with crystallized ginger, so you almost feel like you’re having dessert for breakfast!

 I feel obligated to make today’s post as neutral as possible.
 It is my first time participating in the Improv Challenge and this months ingredients are carrots and ginger.
 Immediately thoughts of delicate baked goods came to mind.
 An excuse to finally make carrot cake seemed like perfect timing.
 But then I remembered others would be participating as well and I was certain I wasn’t the only one craving a slice of cake.

 So I opted to try something a little different.
 I am working on expanding my breakfast menu from eating nothing until 2 or 3 in the afternoon, to actually eating healthy meals.
-It’s a work in process and I had entire week devoted to breakfast options last year and I can’t say that I have exactly followed through on it.
-I have probably eaten a ‘real’ breakfast less than five times since my posts last year.
+It’s a work in process.
+I had an entire week devoted to breakfast options last year, and I can’t say that I have exactly followed through on it.
+I’ve probably eaten a ‘real’ breakfast less than five times since my posts last year.
 Five more than last year.
 That’s an improvement. 😉

 Carrot Cake Oatmeal with Crystallized Ginger